audgirka/ansible-portal-chart/README.md

 ## Introduction

-This chart depends on the [Red Hat Developer Hub (RHDH) Backstage chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage/README.md) to deploy Ansible Portal using the [Helm](https://helm.sh) package manager.
+This chart depends on the [Red Hat Developer Hub (RHDH) Backstage chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage/README.md) to deploy self-service automation using the [Helm](https://helm.sh) package manager.

 There are two available environments: development and production.
 You must specify which environment you'd like to use at install time.